5 retail trends that will change commercial property

 Retail is rapidly changing.
 Whilst many retailers have embraced the changes, it is the landlords who now need to be agile and smart, particularly in the area of technology and the consumer experience.
 It’s a competitive commercial environment and going forward, landlords will need to provide attractive propositions in order to attract prospective retail clients to their schemes.

-Relevancy is key as retail trends impact on commercial property expectations.
-Below, we explore the five key trends that are emerging for 2018.
+Relevancy is key as retail trends impact commercial property expectations.
+Below, we explore the five key trends that are emerging.

 1. Reimaging brick and mortar stores

 Retailers are changing their approach to brick and mortar stores.
 Entertainment conglomerate, Disney, is currently working on a store prototype to merge the functionality of the theme park directly into its outlets.

 Stores will feature LED screens streaming activity directly from Disney’s parks, while employees dressed as characters will engage with shoppers as they browse.

 The traditional ‘stock and cashier’ model is evolving with retailers considering strategies that repurpose the traditional experience to provide a more engaging experience for shoppers.

 Omnichannel has emerged as a growing trend in the last two years.
 While it’s easy to dismiss it as marketing jargon, omnichannel has already impacted the retail experience.